Nuclear Power Demonstration Closure Project

 The Impact Assessment Act (IAA) came into force August 28, 2019.
 Ongoing projects with environmental assessments initiated under the Canadian Environmental Assessment Act, 2012 (CEAA 2012) and led by the CNSC, will continue under their current processes.
 The IAA contains provisions to enable these projects to advance in this way.

-- March 2019 - Participant Funding for Canadian Nuclear Laboratories Ltd.’s Nuclear Power Demonstration Closure Project
+- March 2019 - Participant Funding for CNL’s Nuclear Power Demonstration Closure Project

 - June 11, 2018 – Nuclear Power Demonstration Closure Project – Update on the Status of the Environmental Assessment Process